giorno420/UltrahardMinecraft/README.md

 ## Note
 This plugin is NOT DONE.
 When run with other plugins or too many people, this may have unexpected side effects.
 I do not know what those effects are since i dont have anyone to play with :(

+## License
+This project is licensed under the GPL-3.0 License

+## Fund this project
+If you wanna donate to this project and make my suffering suffer less, visit my PayPal page https://paypal.me/giorno42069 and send me like literally anything.
+I will forever remember you